richard-brenkus/hospital-shift-scheduler/README.md

 delivery.
 Because canceled rows are removed rather than kept in a terminal status, the natural-key uniqueness constraint does not block fresh enqueues when the task is re-enabled.

 ---

-## Scheduled Tasks

-### Email Reminder Task

-Administrators can configure:

-* active/inactive status
-* start day, hour, and minute
-* sending frequency in days
-* number of repetitions
-* final submission day

-When the task becomes due, it creates outbox rows for users who have not submitted a current shift request.
-Email delivery is handled asynchronously by the outbox processor.

-### Shift-Request Cleanup Task

-Administrators can configure a recurring cleanup task with a day, hour, and minute.
-The configuration is persisted in the database and executed by `CleanupTaskExecutionService`.

-### Task Dispatch

-`PlannedTaskExecutorService` evaluates the persisted task configuration every 60 seconds by default and triggers tasks whose configured execution time has been reached.

----